 Being your own boss is an attractive notion, and for those who turn that notion into a reality, it can be rewarding.
 It can also be stressful.
 And we all know what the best solution for work-place stress is, right?
 Time off.

 Stress isn’t the only ailment that vacations are purported to cure.
 Everything from your personal (and professional) relationships to your mental prowess can be improved by a little rest and relaxation.
-And if you’re the owner of a business, they’ll you can approve your own mental health getaway at any time.
+And if you’re the owner of a business, then you can approve your own mental health getaway at any time.

 If you rolled your eyes, sighed, or chortled at the naivety of that statement, you’re not alone.
 Despite the inherent freedoms that come with being your own boss, small business owners are far less likely to take a vacation.
 Whether it be the need or desire to continually take on and turn out work or an innate fear of leaving things unattended, those in charge have a hard time getting away.